awslabs/dgl-ke/docs/source/train.rst

     Disable filter positive edges from randomly constructed negative edges for evaluation.

   - ``-log LOG_INTERVAL``
-    Print runtime of different components every *x* steps.
+    Print runtime of different components every ``LOG_INTERVAL`` steps.

   - ``--eval_interval EVAL_INTERVAL``
-    Print evaluation results on the validation dataset every *x* stepsif validation is turned on.
+    Print evaluation results on the validation dataset every ``EVAL_INTERVAL`` steps if validation is turned on.

   - ``--test``
     Evaluate the model on the test set after the model is trained.

   - ``--num_proc NUM_PROC``
-    The number of processes to train the model in parallel.In multi-GPU training, the number of processes by default is set to match the number of GPUs.
-If set explicitly, the number of processes needs to be divisible by the number of GPUs.
+    The number of processes to train the model in parallel.
+In multi-GPU training, the number of processes by default is the number of GPUs.
+If it is specified explicitly, the number of processes needs to be divisible by the number of GPUs.

   - ``--num_thread NUM_THREAD``
     The number of CPU threads to train the model in each process.
 This argument is used for multi-processing training.

   - ``--force_sync_interval FORCE_SYNC_INTERVAL``
-    We force a synchronization between processes every *x* steps formultiprocessing training.
-This potentially stablizes the training processto get a better performance.
+    We force a synchronization between processes every ``FORCE_SYNC_INTERVAL`` steps for multiprocessing training.
+This potentially stablizes the training process to get a better performance.
 For multiprocessing training, it is set to 1000 by default.

   - ``--hidden_dim HIDDEN_DIM``
-    The embedding size of relation and entity.
+    The embedding size of relations and entities.

   - ``--lr LR``
     The learning rate.
 DGL-KE uses Adagrad to optimize the model parameters.